dwp/accessibility-manual/app/views/guidance-for-your-job-role/delivery-manager/partials/definition-of-done.md

 An example of accessibility considerations in a definition of done:

-- Automated accessibility tests passed using AxeCore
+- Automated accessibility tests passed using axe-core
 - Manual accessibility tests passed using Accessibility Insights
 - Manually checked usability using only a keyboard
 - Manually checked usability using a screenreader